TeLEOS-1 Commercial Imaging Satellite of Singapore

 • TeLEOS-1 and its payload are operating nominally in April 2017.
 14)

 • July 26, 2016: STEE today announced the commencement of its commercial imagery service of the first made-in-Singapore commercial Earth observation satellite, TeLEOS-1, after an intensive IOT (In-Orbit-Test) since it was launched on 16 December 2015.
-This marks a significant milestone for ST EE as this is a world's first commercial imagery service providing one meter resolution with the fastest response time from a Near-Equatorial Orbit remote sensing satellite.
+This marks a significant milestone for ST EE as this is the world's first commercial imagery service providing one-meter resolution with the fastest response time from a Near-Equatorial Orbit remote sensing satellite.
 15)

 • May 31, 2016: STEE-SatComS has launched their AgilSpace GeoPortal, a one-stop e-commerce hub for satellite imagery which will enable customers to place orders for new imagery to be captured or from its archive.
 "With the advent of big data analytics, we see great potential in the increasing pervasive use of high responsiveness and multi-source satellite imagery to meet diverse business, environmental and security needs in the market.
 AgilSpace GeoPortal will allow customers easy access to a wide array of satellite imagery in a timely, secure and effective manner to enable new applications to value-add to their operations," said Mr Tang Kum Chuen, President, STEE-SatComS.
 16) 17)